 Autism and Alcoholism: The Wild Ride Begins

 At the age of 18, I had a good combination of addictions keeping me sane, or at least I thought.
 I had beer, porn, coffee, cigarettes, hard rock, and rocking back and forth.
-But, no girls. . .
+But, no girls were really interested in me.

-I was still an awkward, shy guy who felt like a total idiot around girls.
-Young adults with Autism usually get along better with older people, and that’s when I started dating a 40 year old woman when I was 20.
+I was still an awkward, shy guy who felt like a total idiot around women.
+Young adults with Autism usually get along better with older people, and that is when I started dating a 40 year old woman when I was 20.

 She was an artist who liked my poetry.
 I was a dishwasher and she was a cook at a seafood restaurant.
 She introduced me to everything from the Beat Generation writers, to good wine and Italian food.